top of page

 TEAM

-She received the Counselor Educator of the Year Award for the Doctoral Program from the Association for Child and Adolescent Counseling in Illinois (2018) and the NCACES Outstanding Professional Teaching Award (2018) and ACES Outstanding Teaching Award (2019).
+Her contributions to the field have been recognized with numerous awards, including the Counselor Educator of the Year Award from the Association for Child and Adolescent Counseling in Illinois, and national teaching awards from NCACES and ACES.

 Approach: